 ❔Commonly asked questions

-First, check if your baking powder is still good to use.
-You can do a simple test by placing a small pinch of baking powder into some hot water.
+If your protein pancakes are not fluffy, check if your baking powder is still active.
+You can do so by placing a small amount of baking powder in hot water.
 Bubbles should start to form immediately.
-If there is little to no reaction, it is time to get a new one.
+If not, it is time to get a new one.

 🍽More high protein vegan breakfasts